 Yet, in contrast to “The Trooper”, the song does not end with the death of the soldier.
 The soldier turns into a spirit, doomed to wander the battlefield even longer.
-In death, the dividing line between the enemies seems to vanish; all spirits wander the battlefield together: “Friend and foe will meet again, Those who died in Paschendale”.
+In death, the dividing line between the enemies seems to vanish; all spirits wander the battlefield together.
 This ending is open to two interpretations.
 The former enemies will either be united in death or they will keep on fighting forever.
 Depending on which reading one choses “Paschendale” ends with an optimistic or very pessimistic outlook (the soldiers damned to fight on until all eternity).
 This seems to be open to personal interpretation.

 Yet, there is another fact about “Paschendale” which helps to turn it into a message of peace.

 The Live Record of a Concert in Germany as a Sign of Peace